 People join cults for all different sorts of reasons.
 And while many of these groups are viewed as controversial, outliers, and even dangerous, they all have one thing in common: they appear to bring a sense of community to their group.
-This is a list of celebrities who were raised in cults.
+This is a list of celebrities who were raised in cults and/or on communes.
 For a list specifically about the Church of Scientology, check out this list of celebrities who were raised Scientologists.

 - Birthplace: Río Piedras, Puerto Rico, Puerto Rico